hashicorp/setup-golang/README.md

 #### minimal example

-This example uses the default values (i.e. uses `.go-version` for the Go version and `default` as the cache key.
+This example uses the default values (uses `.go-version` for the Go version and `default` as the cache key).

 ```yaml
 steps:
   - uses: hashicorp/setup-golang@v1
 ```

-This example uses custom values (i.e. uses `go.mod` for the Go version and `mykey` as the cache key.
+This example uses custom values (uses `go.mod` for the Go version and `mykey` as the cache key).

 #### complete example